xamarin/binding-tools-for-swift/QUICKSTART.md

 - the location of your framework
 - the name of your framework

-In addition, the tools can operator on separate `.swiftmodule` and `.dylib` files.
-This can be handled by using a `-M` argument for the `.swiftmodule` and `-L` for the library.
+In addition, the tools can operator on separate `.swiftinterface` and `.dylib` files.
+This can be handled by using a `-M` argument for the `.swiftinterface` and `-L` for the library.
 It’s easier to use the `.framework` directory and a single `-C` argument.

 ## Building and Running Samples